JonWil91/Lets-Hike/README.md

 ## UX

 This website was developed for users who have an interest in hiking within the United Kingdom and the Republic of Ireland.
 They will be greeted on the home page with a landing page picture with a simple title stating the purpose of the website.
-For more information on the purpose and benefit of the website users can visit the about page.
-Users will be able to implement the CRUD system in order to create, review, update and delete hikes with useful data presented for other hikers to visit those sites.
+Using the CRUD operations users will be able to create, review, update and delete hikes with useful data presented for other hikers to see.
+It comes as the result of a personal interest and joy in hiking and understanding the benefit of being able to search for and add hikes.

 ## User stories: